jondot/hygen/README.md

       html.ejs.t
 ```

-The format is strongly based on [inquirer]() so hopefully, nothing new to you.
+The [format](src/templates/mailer/new/prompt.js) is based on [inquirer](https://github.com/SBoudrias/Inquirer.js) so hopefully, nothing new to you.

 ## A Different Kind of a Generator